XenitAB/xenitab.github.io/docs/xks/developer-guide/cloud-iam.md

 ### AWS

 When authenticating towards AWS in XKS we recommend using [IAM Roles for Service Accounts](https://docs.aws.amazon.com/emr/latest/EMR-on-EKS-DevelopmentGuide/setting-up-enable-IAM.html) (IRSA).
 IRSA works by intercepting AWS API calls before leaving the cluster and appending the correct authentication token to the request.
-This removes the need to static security credentials as it is handled outside the app.
+This removes the need for static security credentials as it is handled outside the app.
 IRSA works by annotating a Service Account with a reference to a specfic AWS IAM role.
 When that Service Account is attacthed to a Pod, the Pod will be able to assume the IAM role.
 The reason IRSA works in a multi tenant cluster is because the reference is multi directional.
 The Service Account has to specify the full role ARN it wants to assume and the IAM role has to specify the name and namespace of the Service Account whihc is allowed to assume the role.
 So it is not enough to know the ARN of the role unless you have access to the correct namespace and Service Account.